AlexandreBrillant/yupee/README.md

 </html>
 ```

-In this example, a yup component will be loaded inside the "yups/test1.js" file.
+In this example, a yup component will be loaded inside the **yups/test1.js** file.

 ### Explicit loading

-If you want to skeep the data-yup attribute, the **$$.load** method is available for loading a Yup component
+If you want to skip the data-yup attribute, the **$$.load** method is available for loading a Yup component

 ```html
  <!DOCTYPE html>